QuantEcon/lecture-python-intro/lectures/olg.md

 +++

-From this we can solve for savings analytically or numerically
+From this we can solve for savings analytically or, if necessary, numerically
 ```{math}
 :label: saving_1_olg
     s_t = s(w_t, R_{t+1})